activelamp/12-factor-demo/README.md

 to get the files it needs.
 It says to get those files from ‘drupal-sync’ and then to make them available within the container in the ‘/var/www’ directory.
 In essence, this says “Use the files from ‘-drupal-sync:’ and mount them in the volume ‘/var/www’ within the container.\

+REMEMBER THAT IF YOU CHANGE THE LOCAL HOST DIRECTORY FOR THINGS LIKE EXISTING SITES OR FOR A MULTI-SITE STRATEGY, YOU NEED TO ADJUST THE LINES AS NOTED ABOVE!

 <img src="img/DockerSyncYML.png" width="300">

 ###### Why is Friedhof's ActiveLamp Video showing different directories?

 _A change to the HOST:CONTAINER directory synchronization edit is made between Mr. Friedhof's first and second video.
 The reason that this change is made is discussed in the